-She wanted to cling, to stay put.
-But her friends jeered, and she climbed the Gendarme anyway.
+She wanted to stay put.
+But her friends jeered, so she climbed the Gendarme.

-“I have never,” she says, “stayed for such a short period on a ‘summit’ before or since.”
+“I have never,” she says, “stayed for such a short period on a ‘summit.’”

 Things fall apart.
-In climbing, that can mean whole walls in far mountains, sections of cliffs from the San Jacintos to the Adirondacks, and iconic forms or features on area crags.
+In climbing, that can mean whole walls in far mountains, sections of cliffs from the San Jacintos to the Adirondacks and White Mountains, and iconic forms or features on area crags.
 Early August brought news that the 40-foot Cobra Tower, in the Fisher Towers near Moab, Utah, had collapsed, news that made some sad, many reflect on impermanence, and ascentionists feel plenty lucky.

 Herewith, in chronological order, a gallery of climbing features that have cratered.
 And a few ideas for what’s next.

-, October 22, 1987.
+The Gendarme, October 22, 1987.
 First climbed in 1940, this spire hosted three routes, a 5.4 and two 5.8s.
 Its last known ascent was on October 19, by a local guide, Tony Barnes, and two clients.
 Three days later, when the pinnacle fell, Barnes and Hunt Prothro had just finished the 5.10 Crack of Dawn, around the near buttress.
 They heard the explosion, and hastened over to peer up at a thick column of dust.
-(See The Day the Soldier Fell.)

 The Gendarme may have been undone by freeze-thaw cycles: in the night, temps had dropped to 20 degrees F., but they rose to 80 F. on that warm autumn day.
 Another theory is that the Air Force jets that often flew above the valley, purportedly above the sound barrier, may have jarred the tower.